 The project has sparked an outpouring of complaints from conservationists, who say the mine would devastate the region's natural beauty and contaminate the area's water supply.
-Authorities say a group of protesters last week slashed tires, damaged equipment, destroyed a geologist's camera and stole her cellphone.
+Authorities say a band of protesters at the site last week slashed tires, damaged equipment, destroyed a geologist's camera and stole her cellphone.